JohnnyfiveAZR/Cyber-Security-Course/README.md

-# Building a SOC w/ Honeynet within Microsoft Azure
+# Building a SOC with Honeynet within Microsoft Azure

 ## Introduction